 What are you standing on?
 Every agri rubber matting company out there says their mats are designed for animal and human comfort, but are they?

 Let us show you how our rubber mats are better because the truth is in the design.
 Unlike other rubber mats available in today’s market, ours are designed of quality rubber and of a thickness that allows them to be anchored at entry/exit points and sides only, as opposed to every corner of every mat.
 That means less bolts are needed, which saves you money and ensures a secure, more comfortable fit for your space, whether it’s for you, your staff or your animals.
 It defeats the purpose of installing rubber mats for comfort, if you’re putting four hard, uncomfortable bolt heads in each corner of every mat to secure them.
-No one wants to stand on a bed of nails (or bolt heads).
+No one wants to stand on a bed of nails (or bolt heads in this case).

 Thicker edges and corners of the mats reinforce the edges to prevent them from curling and lifting.
-This edge reinforcing can’t only be achieved with laser cut mats.
+This edge reinforcing can’t be achieved with laser cut mats.

-Think about how much bolts cost and the labour to install them.
+Think about how much bolts cost and the mount of a labour required to install them - it's a lot of drilling!
 Then ask yourself, would you prefer to stand on a bolt infested surface or a bolt free one?
 Chances are your cows, horses and deer feel the same way.
 Comfort was front of mind for us when we custom designed our product.
 That’s why for those areas that require fasteners, we have a countersunk hole in the corner of our mats allowing the bolt head to sit below the mat's top surface.
-So even if you are standing in an area that requires fixing, you won’t feel the bolt head below.
+So even if you are standing in an area that requires fixing, you won’t feel the bolt head below your feet or hooves.
 An important feature to help prevent lameness.